Michael Paycer — chess enthusiast and SQL Server DBA

 What is the Two Knights Attack in the Caro-Kann?

-What is the Bronstein-Larsen Variation?
+What is the Karpov Variation?

 Is the Caro-Kann Classical better than the Advance for Black?